-Josué Argüelles is the Coordinator of Community Engagement for A CALL TO MEN‘s organizing efforts in New York City.
-He is responsible for facilitating the Healthy Manhood and Masculinity Collaborative of NYC and coordinating efforts with various community partners, agencies and academic institutions to advance the work of engaging men and boys in prevention efforts of ending all forms of violence against ALL women and girls.
+Josué Argüelles is the Director of Youth Initiatives for A Call to Men.
+Josué is responsible for facilitating YouthACT! and the Healthy Manhood and Masculinity Collaborative of NYC and coordinating efforts with various community partners, agencies, and academic institutions to advance the work of engaging youth leaders in prevention efforts of ending all forms of violence against ALL women and girls.

 Josué is a 2017 recipient of the Howard Wallace Labor Leadership award, has received leadership recognition from the State and Assembly of California, the City and County of San Francisco and currently serves on the board for Make It Happen in Brooklyn, NY.
 He is a self-identified movement builder and shaker, works to bridge his Mexica indigenous roots and traditions with embracing healthy manhood and masculinity, and is currently based in the Bushwick neighborhood of Brooklyn.